-Category index keys may be defined without specifying either the category and/or the index.
+Category keys may be defined without specifying either the first or second category.

 Level keys may be defined without specifically assigning a level to the key.

 If a list has fewer keys specified than there are available keys, the remaining keys are configured as keys without definitions.